ivanitlearning/learning-k8s/README.md

 Delete multiple ReplicaSets and underlying pods with `kubectl delete replicaset myapp-replicaset-1 replicaset-2`

+* **selector** is optional field for ReplicationController but not for ReplicaSet.
+When omitted, k8s assumes the selector to be same as the template specified in the template field.

 ## Deployments

 * Similar to ReplicaSet, but allows for rollback.